apache/echarts-doc/en/option/component/data-zoom-slider.md

 ## show(boolean) = true

-Specify whether to show the ${dataZoomName} module. with the setting of `false`，it would not be displayed，but the data filtering function still remains.
+Specify whether to show the ${dataZoomName} module. with the setting of `false`, it would not be displayed, but the data filtering function still remains.

 ## backgroundColor(Color) = 'rgba(47,69,84,0)'